Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Simulation Parameters

-We analyze zoom-in simulations of Milky Way-mass galaxies run using the Charm N-body GrAvity Solver (ChaNGa) code~\citep{CHANGA}.
 ChaNGa is an updated form of GASOLINE, a smoothed-particle hydrodynamics code~\citep{Wadsley_2017}, that is designed to scale efficiently at the 100,000-core level, making it an effective tool for tackling computationally intensive problems in theoretical astrophysics~\citep{CHANGA}.
 ChaNGa and GASOLINE have been used extensively to study ultra-diffuse galaxy formation~\citep{UltraDiffuseGalaxies}, quenching of star formation~\citep{Sanchez2021}, ultra-diffuse dwarf galaxy properties~\citep{Applebaum2021}, and the relationship between stellar mass and halo mass for dwarf galaxies~\citep{Munshi_2021}.
 ChaNGa and GASOLINE are also used to study massive black hole formation~\citep{Bellovary2016, Dunn_2018, Dunn_2020}, SMBH-IMBH mergers~\citep{IMBH_Inspiral}, and the nature of the dark matter particle~\citep{Fry_2015, Cintio_2019, 13}.

 ChaNGa employs star formation models that include a Kroupa initial mass function (IMF) to describe the stellar mass distribution.
 It also incorporates models for blastwave supernovae feedback and metal line cooling, like in GASOLINE~\citep{Wadsley_2004, Blastwave, Metal_Diffusion, Sanchez_2019}.
 The code approximates the effects of supernovae feedback by temporarily disabling radiative cooling in gas particles near young stars, allowing the simulation to incorporate heating that would otherwise be unresolved due to resolution limitations~\citep{Blastwave}.
 ChaNGa also incorporates subgrid models to more accurately apply dynamical friction to massive black hole dynamics~\citep{Tremmel_Dynamical_Friction}.